 Human Rights Council

 In 2019, Fresenius established a Human Rights Council to drive the implementation and development of our Human Rights Program at the Group level.
 It is composed of representatives of the four business segments and Fresenius SE & Co.
 KGaA.
-The approximately 20 members of the Human Rights Council are active in various functions within the Group, including compliance, legal, sustainability, communication, purchasing, human resources, and medicine.
+The approximately 20 members of the Human Rights Council are active in various functions within the Group, including compliance, legal, sustainability, communication, procurement, human resources, and medicine and thus cover the many perspectives of the topic.
 The committee meets quarterly and promotes information exchange on current human rights topics across the business segments.
 The participants discuss Group-wide initiatives and present new concepts and methods.
-In 2021, the Human Rights Council met four times.
+In 2022, the Human Rights Council met four times.

 Guidelines and regulations

 Fresenius Human Rights Statement

 Our Human Rights Statement is a Group commitment.
 It is approved by the Management Board of Fresenius Management SE and was further developed in the reporting year.
 The representatives of the business segments and departments at the Human Rights Council have been involved in the creation.
 In addition, Fresenius Medical Care and Fresenius Vamed have adopted own statements regarding human rights.
 The human rights statements supplement the Codes of Conduct of the business segments and their underlying human rights commitments.
 The Human Rights Statement must be regularly updated as new insights arise or new essential issues need to be added.
 In the Human Rights Statement, we position ourselves on various topics both with regard to Fresenius’ employees, and with regard to our suppliers.

 We aim to comply with all applicable legal requirements and, in addition, continuously develop our environmental protection measures.
 This includes the handling of conflict minerals, insofar as they are relevant in procurement processes.